hyperhq/blog.hyper.sh/blog/source/hyper-use-case-week-part-4-floating-IP-failover.md

 > Hello my host name is: 8568c6bbf2f793
 ```

-Obviously this is a Python example, but if your application runs in a container, it will run on Hyper_.
+Obviously this is a Python example, but if your application runs in a container, it will run on Hyper.sh.

 #### What's next?

 **That's it** for this series.
 Coming up next, running your own Cassandra cluster on Hyper.
 Keep an eye on our [twitter](https://twitter.com/hyper_sh).

-Why not get started with Hyper_ now? [https://console.hyper.sh/register](https://console.hyper.sh/register)
+Why not get started with Hyper.sh now? [https://console.hyper.sh/register](https://console.hyper.sh/register)

 Questions?
 Drop us a mail at [contact@hyper.sh](mailto:contact@hyper.sh).